Youth crew: History

 The 1990s saw the emergence of groups inspired by this scene, as well as by thrash and death metal.
 These bands, including Earth Crisis, Snapcase, One Life Crew, Integrity, Strife, Hatebreed and Blood for Blood, recorded for Victory Records, and were partly responsible for the contemporary metalcore scene.
 Groups on Trustkill Records, such as Walls of Jericho, Racetraitor and Shai Hulud, were also part of this current.
 There were some bands, such as Mouthpiece, who were still keeping the original sound of youth crew.

 As a reaction against the dominance of metal-influenced hardcore amongst straight edge bands, around 1996, a revival of the sound of the youth crew bands began.
 Bands including In My Eyes, Bane, Ten Yard Fight and Floorpunch, used the key aspects of late 1980s bands such as the gang vocals, high tempos and lyrical themes of straight edge, unity and vegetarianism.
 Additionally, at this time, Youth of Today's Ray Cappo formed Better Than a Thousand with Ken Olden and Graham Land of early 1990s straight edge band Battery, creating a sound, too, harkening back to this era.

 By 1999 and 2000, the youth crew revival was in decline, with Ten Yard Fight, In My Eyes and Floorpunch all disbanding.
 As a reaction against the homogeneity and simplicity that scene had developed, Ten Yard Fight guitarist Tim Cossar and the band's roadie Wesley Eisold formed American Nightmare.
 Although still musically rooted in the youth crew revival, the band's negative, poetic lyrics of self-loathing were inspired by groups like the Smiths.
 American Nightmare's influence was apparent promptly in their home of Boston, then expanded nationally with the release of their 2001 debut album Background Music, being followed by a wave bands including Ceremony, Ruiner, Modern Life Is War, the Hope Conspiracy and Killing the Dream.
 A reaction against this movement also took place, which began with Mental, who were quickly followed by Have Heart.
 Have Heart's success led to the rise in popularity of other positive hardcore groups like Champion, Verse and Sinking Ships, and the rise in prominence of Bridge 9 Records.

-In the mid-to late 2010s, they was an international youth crew revival.
+In the mid-to late 2010s, there was an international youth crew revival.
 In the United States, these bands were largely drawing upon the influence of early 2000s melodic hardcore youth crew.
 Its proponents included One Step Closer, True Love, Chemical Fix, Mindset, If It Rains Unified Right, Fading Signal and Time and Pressure.
 In the United Kingdom, prominent players were Rapture, Shrapnel and Insist.